-Depreciation of property, plant and equipment and amortization of Intangible assets is calculated on a straight-line basis using the rates arrived at based on the useful lives and residual values as estimated by the management.
-The management believes that depreciation and amortization rates currently used fairly reflect its estimate of the useful lives and residual values of property, plant and equipment and Intangible assets.
+Depreciation of property, plant and equipment and amortization of intangible assets is calculated on a straight-line basis using the rates arrived at based on the useful lives and residual values as estimated by the management.
+The management believes that depreciation and amortization rates currently used fairly reflect its estimate of the useful lives and residual values of property, plant and equipment and intangible assets.

-33 Financial risk management objectives and policies
+34. Financial risk management objectives and policies

 The Group's principal financial liabilities comprise loans and borrowings, trade and other payables.
 The main purpose of these financial liabilities is to finance the Group's operations.
-The Group's principal financial assets include trade receivables and other financial assets, cash and cash equivalent and balance at bank other than cash and cash equivalent.
+The Group's principal financial assets include trade receivables, other financial assets, cash and cash equivalent and balance at bank other than cash and cash equivalent.
 The Group is exposed to credit risk, market risk and liquidity risk.
-The Group has a risk management policy and its management is supported by a risk management committee that advises on risk and appropriate financial risk governance framework for the Group.
-The risk management committee provides assurance to the Group's management that the risk activities are governed by appropriate policies and procedures and that risks are identified, measured and managed in accordance with the Group's policies and risk objectives.
+The Group has a risk management policy and its management is supported by a risk management committee that advises on risk and appropriate and procedures and that risks are identified, measured and managed in accordance with the Group's policies and risk objectives.
 The Board of Directors reviews and agrees policies for managing each of these risks.